Friday, December 20, 2019

 She shook her head to clear it and continued searching for... what, exactly?
 Gormin and Tempus' reasons for breaking into the closed silster factory were vague at best.
 She explored the rows of exotic flowers and plants, drifting away from the rest of the group.

 She could hear Gormin and Tempus speculating as to the purpose of the flowers a couple of rows over.
 "The flowers are very colorful," Gormin was saying.
 "Perhaps fabric dye is made from them for the silster, in case someone wants, say, a chequered red and gold silster garment.
 I've never owned a piece of silster, and have no idea how well it takes dye.
 More likely the flowers are for some illegal purpose unrelated to the silster, since the factory is closed for silster-production but these flowers are still being taken care of.
 Or they were, until 'someone' opened the greenhouse roof to the winter sky."
-She heard Gormin chuckling at his own odd humour.
+She heard Gormin chuckling at his own odd humor.

 Voloidion made a discovery and called the rest of the group over.
 It was a sliding metal mesh gate at the far end of the atrium.
 Through the slats in the gate could be seen a smallish square cubicle with a metal pull handle on the far wall.

-Jilly came up next to them, bearing a pouch of pollen extracted from the atrium's flowers.
+Jilandri came up next to them, bearing a pouch of pollen extracted from the atrium's flowers.
 "I think I’ve seen something like this before.
 I think it’s a lift box, for traveling vertical-like."
 She slid open the gate.

 Gormin nodded.
 "Aye, the misnamed Order of Truth had one like this in their cursed Arechive.
 They called it an elevator."
 He stepped into the box.
 "Let's see where it goes.
 I am starting to suspect that the circus outside is just a cover to loot this 'closed' factory.
 Which, given that flowers don't normally bloom in mid-winter without human intervention, is evidently not as closed as it is made to appear.
 It's not really our business, but it is interesting enough to take a look."